asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

-# **Automatically Configure WinRM with HTTPS **
+# Automatically Configure WinRM with HTTPS

-Designed for use on non-domain joined computers.

-## Why do I need this?

-On domain-joined computers, this process is a lot easier.
-But using WinRM on non-domain computers is a bit more complicated.
-You need to configure the firewall, create a certificate, and configure WinRM to use HTTPS.
+By default, all computers are in a workgroup.
+If you're using a personal computer, then you're on a workgroup (non-domain computer).
+Most offices use a Windows domain, which helps with managing computers and users.
+Using WinRM on domain-joined computers is easy, but trying to configure WinRM on non-domain computers is a bit more complicated.
+You need to configure WinRM, its listener, firewall rules, an HTTPS certificate, and figure out the right commands to use.

 These two little scripts make this whole process easy.

+## Target audience

+-   You want to use WinRM at home or at work, but don't want to use HTTP
+-   You want to use WinRM with HTTPS, but don't have a Windows domain server
+-   You're getting crazy errors when trying to use WinRM with HTTPS

 ## What does this do?